-In particular, this result gives us an upper bound of the number of Ulrich modules.
-That is, it is less than or equal to $a$.
-Also, we can obtain other bounds from more geometric informations.
+In particular, this result gives us an upper bound on the number of Ulrich modules.
+Namely, this number is less than or equal to $a$.
+Furthermore, we can obtain additional bounds from further geometric information.

-\begin{thm}[= Theorem~\ref{thm_upper}] Suppose $R$ is a cyclic quotient surface singularity whose number of irreducible exceptional curves $(=$ that of non-free indecomposable special CM modules$)$ is $r$.
-Then the number of Ulrich modules $\sfN$ satisfies $r\le\sfN\le 2^{r-1}$. \end{thm}
+\begin{thm}[= Theorem~\ref{thm_upper}] Suppose that $R$ is a cyclic quotient surface singularity, whose number of irreducible exceptional curves $($= that of non-free indecomposable special CM modules$)$ is $r$.
+Then, the number of Ulrich modules $\sfN$ satisfies $r\le\sfN\le 2^{r-1}$. \end{thm}

-This paper is organized as follows.
-Firstly, we introduce the notion of special CM modules in Section~\ref{cyclic_case}.
-Also, we introduce the Auslander-Reiten quiver.
-This oriented graph visualizes the relation among MCM modules, and it plays the important role to characterize Ulrich modules.
-For cyclic cases, special CM modules are characterized by purely combinatorial data.
-By using such data, we will give characterizations of Ulrich modules over cyclic quotient surface singularities in Section~\ref{main_sec}.
-In Section~\ref{further_topics}, we collect related topics.
-Especially, we investigate the number of indecomposable Ulrich modules.
+The remainder of this paper is organized as follows.
+First, we introduce the notion of special CM modules in Section~\ref{cyclic_case}.
+In addition, we introduce the Auslander-Reiten quiver.
+This oriented graph visualizes the relations between MCM modules, and plays an important role in characterizing Ulrich modules.
+For cyclic cases, special CM modules are characterized using purely combinatorial data.
+Using such data, we describe characterizations of Ulrich modules over cyclic quotient surface singularities in Section~\ref{main_sec}.
+In Section~\ref{further_topics}, we consider related topics.
+In particular, we investigate the number of indecomposable Ulrich modules.